noseratio/coroutines-talk/README.md

 # Asynchronous coroutines with C# 8.0 and `IAsyncEnumerable`
 ## Introduction

-[Coroutines](https://en.wikipedia.org/wiki/Coroutine) are functions that yield and execute cooperatively, the concept that has been around for many decades.
+Coroutines are functions that yield and execute cooperatively, the concept that has been around for many decades.
-They are handy for script-like scenarios where the code execution flow can be suspended and resumed after each logical step.
+According to [Wikipedia](https://en.wikipedia.org/wiki/Coroutine), *coroutines are very similar to threads.
+However, coroutines are cooperatively multitasked, whereas threads are typically preemptively multitasked*.

-Internally, coroutines use some sort of programming language syntax sugar for generating state machines methods.
+Coroutines are handy for script-like scenarios where the code execution flow can be suspended and resumed after each logical step.
+Internally, they use some sort of programming language syntax sugar for generating state machines methods.

 In the C# world, they have been popularized by [Unity game development platform](https://docs.unity3d.com/Manual/Coroutines.html), and Unity uses [`IEnumerator`](https://docs.microsoft.com/en-us/dotnet/api/system.collections.ienumerator?view=netcore-3.1)-style methods and `return yield` for that.